jeffreyyu0602/quantized-training/README.md

 # Quantized-Training

 Quantized-Training is a Python package designed to facilitate the efficient quantization of Transformer networks and other Deep Neural Networks (DNNs), with a particular focus on Huggingface's Transformers implementation.
-It supports quantization using FP8 and Posit8 data types, aiming to enhance performance and efficiency in machine learning tasks, especially those involving large Transformer models.
+It supports quantization using integer, FP and posit data types, aiming to enhance performance and efficiency in machine learning tasks, especially those involving large Transformer models.

 ## Features

 - **Support for Custom Models:** Provides flexibility by allowing users to add their own model implementations for quantization.
-- **Quantization Data Types:** Supports FP8 (E4M3 and E5M2) and posit with arbitrary nbits and es
+- **Quantization Data Types:** Supports integer with arbitrary bit width, FP8 (E4M3 and E5M2), and posit with customizable nbits and es
 - **Ease of Use:** Comes in a packaged format for simple installation and includes example usage to help users get started quickly.

 ## Prerequisites